The Soulless: Formation (2006–2009)

-The band formed in the summer of 2006, playing their first gig to an audience of around 20 people.
+The band formed in summer 2006, playing their first gig to an audience of around 20 people.
 By their third show, they had replaced Abigail Williams on a tour slot as the main support act for Bring Me the Horizon and were playing to over 400 people.
-They were named as one of the best new English death metal bands, they have toured with the likes of Trigger the Bloodshed and Bleed From Within, and recorded a 6-track EP.
+They were named as one of the best new English death metal bands, they have toured with the likes of Trigger the Bloodshed and Bleed from Within, and recorded a 6-track EP.

 Two years later, the band signed a worldwide recording contract with extreme metal label Earache Records.
 They recorded a debut album, Of Winter Born, at Grindstone Studios in Suffolk in September 2008 with producer Scott Atkins (Sylosis, Gama Bomb).

-Ignominious Incarceration toured, supporting Bring Me the Horizon, Deez Nuts & The Red Shore on the European leg of their tour.
-In the UK, they played with bands The Argent Dawn and The Eyes of a Traitor.
-They also toured the UK and Europe with bands Beneath The Massacre and Cryptopsy.
+Ignominious Incarceration toured, supporting Bring Me the Horizon, Deez Nuts, and the Red Shore on the European leg of their tour.
+In the UK, they played with bands the Argent Dawn and the Eyes of a Traitor.
+They also toured the UK and Europe with bands Beneath the Massacre and Cryptopsy.

 Of Winter Born and name change

-Of Winter Born was released by Earache Records on 10 March 2009.
-A limited edition version included a bonus disc with four additional tracks.
-Of Winter Born has been described as "...relentless in nature" by Kerrang! magazine; "...an overpowering barrage of old school riffs" by Terrorizer; "...a striking, technically superb brutally memorable debut" by Rock Sound; and "...a taut and satisfying riff-storm that finds its melodic roots" by Revolver.
-According to Metal Hammer magazine, the band had "...already found the right balance of technique, melody and brutality.
-While many young metal bands rehash clichés and old school encumbrances, this lot are threatening to be something altogether different and more demanding."
+Of Winter Born was released by Earache Records on 7 April 2009.

-On 23 September 2010, Ignominious Incarceration announced their band's name being changed to The Soulless.
+On 23 September 2010, Ignominious Incarceration announced their band's name being changed to the Soulless.
 The group commented, "We wanted a new name which was easy to remember and say... the name has a dark, edgy feel to it, but is not instantly recognisable as metal and it's easy to say!
 We feel this represents us a lot better, as well as our new music."